Merry Christmas Aubrey Flint: Production

 The film is directed by Jack Spring, and written by Chris Boyle-McQuarry.
 It is produced by WestEnd Films and Andy Brunskill for SUMS Film & Media.
 Production also comes from Shush Films.
 The film is also produced in association with US company BYUtv.

 The cast is led by Celia Imrie, Richard E. Grant, John Bradley, with Adjoa Andoh, Sophia Di Martino, Adrian Rawlins, Karl Pilkington, Kiell Smith-Bynoe, Nigel Planer, Ann Mitchell, Dave Johns, Dustin Demri-Burns, Harriet Webb and Beau Thompson.

 Principal photography started in October 2025.
 Filming locations included Bushey Heath.

+Release

+The film is set to be theatrically released on 6 November 2026.
+Signature Entertainment distributes the film in the UK and Ireland.
+Samuel Goldwyn Films distributes in the U.S. and Canada.
+WestEnd Films has also sold the film to Spain (Alfa), Portugal (Nos), Bulgaria (Beta) and Israel (United King).